AKS-Labs/PixelFlow/README.md

 ## 🔮 Future Enhancements

-We're continuously working to improve PixelFlow with new features:
+We're continuously working to improve PixelScreenshots with new features:
 - Enhanced OCR capabilities for better text recognition
 - Cloud backup and sync options
 - Additional customization options for folders and bubbles